samuelstevens/biobench/README.md

 2. Add new tasks.
 3. Understand meaningful (or not) differences in model performance.

+Check out the [docs](https://samuelstevens.me/biobench/) for an interactive leaderboard.

 ## Getting Started

 I use [uv](https://docs.astral.sh/uv/) for Python which makes it easy to manage Python versions, dependencies, virtual environments, etc.